Hamtech-ai/persian_hateSpeech_detector/README.md

 # Contribute :chains:

-If you want to help us for better models and new approaches, please contact us, we will be happy Email : masoudparpanchi@gmail.com | Mahdi Email
+If you want to help us for better models and new approaches, please contact us, we will be happy Email : masoudparpanchi@gmail.com | mhdn1380@gmail.com

 Or edit code and send pull request.